Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	19. Special categories:  Anti-Popular, Rehabilitative, Mind Control
 	20. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
 49. Leisure Subsidies
+	1. Challenge cured:  Double Star System
+	2. Challenge cure interpretation:  The two stars are described as overheating the system.
+I guess that makes it... tropical?
+Balmy?
+Are the leisure subsidies used to justify a rollout of tourism subsidies that draw in an increased population of people who love lounging around in warm places?
+I can fathom it, because as a dragon I can imagine the love of heat rocks, but for some reason this "challenge cure" irks me.
+Maybe it's because the Commonwealth is usually so good at literalism, but suddenly this one is opaque and requires lateral thinking to justify.
+Maybe I'm just being unfair.
+I'll keep thinking about it.
+People don't always get the right answer immediately, and maybe I haven't got the right answer this time.
-	1. Authorial protest:  I don't like parties.
+	3. Authorial protest:  I don't like parties.
 Parties as a kid stressed me to tears, and occasionally to throwing up.
 The scarcity of parties in adulthood spares me misery.
-	2. Authorial protest:  My mom's focus on leisure as a means of happiness gave me the sense of having to entertain her from a young age.
+	4. Authorial protest:  My mom's focus on leisure as a means of happiness gave me the sense of having to entertain her from a young age.
 I felt dragged around and exhausted.
 Her attempts to extract gratitude from me for this backfired, as she was generally not at all capable of understanding what I would actually enjoy.
 She thought I was only interested in spending time with her if she was doing something fun, and the point where I cut ties with her was after she complained to me about how I treated her as "the fun mom"...
 No, mom.
 You weren't fun.
-	3. Mechanism proposal:  I have two interpretations on this tech.
+	5. Mechanism proposal:  I have two interpretations on this tech.
 They're pretty much Love vs Hate.
 Going by my dreams, the Love interpretation is how the Commonwealth intends it, whereas the Hate interpretation is how the sociopathic failed uplift society (Panarchists) use it.
-	4. Mechanism proposal:  The Love interpretation is WYSIWYG.
+	6. Mechanism proposal:  The Love interpretation is WYSIWYG.
 The leisure subsidies alleviate misery by encouraging people to do fun stuff.
-	5. Mechanism proposal:  The Hate interpretation is based on deceptive authoritarianism and psychological abuse.
+	7. Mechanism proposal:  The Hate interpretation is based on deceptive authoritarianism and psychological abuse.
 It uses leisure subsidies to prove that unhappy people deserve to be killed by aging, thereby making society "more efficient in the long-run" for the miserable and abusively dishonest tyrants who stomp on the true potential of the will.
-	6. Mechanism proposal:  Note that occupying people with entertainments has an anti-crime function.
+	8. Mechanism proposal:  Note that occupying people with entertainments has an anti-crime function.
 This works better in the Love interpretation than the Hate interpretation, because the maintainers of the Hate system are actually trying to victimize and abuse the people who use entertainments, and that's never quite as traceless as its perpetrators imagine it to be.
-	7. Downside analysis:  The Hate version of this technology is likely to create a persistent problem with murder in society.
+	9. Downside analysis:  The Hate version of this technology is likely to create a persistent problem with murder in society.
 Like with how hated ghetto populations on Earth are hated and persistently murderous.
 The cultural leaders who try to occupy them dislike them in secret, and their culture therefore 'mysteriously' doesn't improve.
-	8. Progression analysis:  This improves society's retention of boredom-prone people.
+	10. Progression analysis:  This improves society's retention of boredom-prone people.
 That makes it extremophilic.
 However, it doesn't say anything of specific technological development, so it's hypersmooth.
-	9. Author appeal:  Even though it's not good for me personally, I think this reflects a rightful focus of government on hedonological organization... in the Love interpretation.
+	11. Author appeal:  Even though it's not good for me personally, I think this reflects a rightful focus of government on hedonological organization... in the Love interpretation.
+The Love interpretation of Leisure Subsidies is the most harmless technology on the tech tree; it's really trivial to imagine how it causes 'bureaucratic waste' and it does so by purest anti-authoritarianism.
-	10. Authorial protest:  In the Hate interpretation, it provides a potential reason why The Viceroy's setting is constantly being torn down by bureaucratic waste.
+	12. Authorial protest:  In the Hate interpretation, it provides a potential reason why The Viceroy's setting is constantly being torn down by bureaucratic waste.
 Such a desperation to misuse, manipulate, and discard people is extremely wasteful and leads to massive intransigence.
-	11. Bureaucratic waste analysis:  The Love interpretation only wastes bureaucrats in the literal way, by adding another layer of bureaucracy.
+	13. Bureaucratic waste analysis:  The Love interpretation only wastes bureaucrats in the literal way, by adding another layer of bureaucracy.
 The Hate interpretation promotes intransigence to government and rational rebellion against sociopathic leaders, wasting bureaucrats in the metaphorical way.
-	12. Liberation rating:  1/5 (Hate); 5/5 (Love)
+	14. Liberation rating:  1/5 (Hate); 5/5 (Love)
-	13. Protection rating:  1/5 (Hate); 5/5 (Love)
+	15. Protection rating:  1/5 (Hate); 5/5 (Love)
-	14. Technological smoothness:  5/5
+	16. Technological smoothness:  5/5
-	15. Technological extremophilia:  5/5
+	17. Technological extremophilia:  5/5
-	16. Stress/Boredom rating:  3/5 (Eustress)
+	18. Stress/Boredom rating:  3/5 (Eustress)
-	17. Me-points:  -1/3 (Hate); 1/3 (Love)
+	19. Me-points:  -1/3 (Hate); 1/3 (Love)
-	18. Kind of person most protected:  Stalkers (Hate); party people (Love)
+	20. Kind of person most protected:  Stalkers (Hate); party people (Love)
-	19. Special categories:  Hypersmooth, Diversifying, Hedonological
+	21. Special categories:  Hypersmooth, Diversifying, Hedonological
-	20. Conversion potential:  Unknown
+	22. Conversion potential:  Unknown
 50. Sentient Capital
 	1. Authorial protest:  As written, this "technology" is gibberish.
 You can't make individual units of money sentient.
 The closest you can do is slave-trading.
 If your currency is slaves, you have sentient capital.
 	2. Mechanism proposal:  Therefore...
 This replaces a meaningful fraction of the planet's currency with AI bankers whose services are traded as a form of fungible currency.
 Virtual slave bankers.